ltekme/Hong-Kong-Smart-Travel-Pass/log.md

 Langchain chroma vertex store demo on OpenAI, failed to replicated on Vertex AI

+Failed ipykernal, keeps crashing causing data to not be displayed, debugged for a few days

 ## Done

 Prototype on langchain document load